 3. Patent box

-If your business has patented inventions and earns a profit from them, you can reduce your corporation tax to 10%.
+If your business has patented inventions and profits from them, you can reduce your corporation tax to 10%.

 The relevant income must come from a specific source, such as the sale of patented goods, the licensing or sale of patent rights, the revenue from patent infringement, damages or other compensation resulting from the patent rights, or the use of a patented manufacturing process or tool.